SeanBasu/test/README.md

 # Cancel allocation

-Cancel allocation immediately and return all tokens from challenge pool back to user (to write pool).
-This case blobber will not give their min lock demand.
+Cancel allocation will immediately return all tokens from challenge pool back to user (to write pool).
+This way the blobber will not give their min lock demand.
 If blobbers already got some tokens, the tokens will not be returned.